 What Tools Do You Need for Safe Deburring?

-- Safety goggles or a face shield to protect against flying debris and sparks.
+- Safety goggles or a face shield to block flying debris and sparks.

-- Sturdy leather gloves to safeguard your hands from sharp edges and cuts.
+- Sturdy leather gloves to protect your hands from sharp edges.

-- An angle grinder fitted with a suitable attachment, such as a flap disc, for removing burrs from metal surfaces.
+- An angle grinder with a suitable flap disc or grinding attachment.

-- A sturdy work surface along with clamps or a vise to securely hold the metal piece in place.
+- A sturdy work surface plus clamps or a vise to hold the metal firmly.

 Prep Your Workspace and Safety Gear